 You want to feed your body with the best fuel to help improve your stamina.

 Playing soccer on a full stomach isn’t comfortable and can lead to cramps.
-Also, digesting food takes energy, which will affect your stamina during a game.
+Also, digesting food takes energy, affecting your stamina during a game.

-In your diet, you’ll want to get the right balance of carbohydrates, fats, and proteins.
+You’ll want to get the right balance of carbohydrates, fats, and proteins in your diet.
 The ideal soccer player’s diet is 60% carbohydrate, 25% fat, and 15% protein.

 Avocado is a healthy source of fat, so it’s a good choice for soccer players.